60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Discussion

 \section{Discussion}

-The microlensing catalog resulting from this work is the largest collection of events discovered by an all-sky synoptic survey not dedicated to microlensing.
 Throughout this work we have developed new techniques for efficiently finding events in the massive ZTF dataset.
 Simulations in the same areas of the sky give us expectations against which to compare our results.
 We also can compare our results to surveys designed specifically for microlensing to get a handle on how well our non-traditional methods have performed.

-Our catalog of microlensing events contains objects in regions of the sky where previous microlensing campaigns have not observed and simulations have not been run.
-We therefore need to limit our level 6 catalog to a sub-sample that overlaps with previous OGLE observations and \texttt{PopSyCLE} simulations to be able to make comparisons.
+Our catalog of microlensing events contains objects in regions of the sky where previous microlensing campaigns have not observed.
+We therefore need to limit our level 6 catalog to a sub-sample that overlaps with previous OGLE observations and \texttt{PopSyCLE} simulations to be able to make comparisons between $t_E$, $\pi_E$ $b_{sff}$, and baseline magnitude.
 The locations of our \texttt{PopSyCLE} microlensing simulations are shown in the right panels of Figure \ref{fig:level5_cands_on_sky}.
-For this comparison we select observable \texttt{PopSyCLE} events there are required to have $u_0 \leq 1.0$, a maximum amplification $\delta m_r \geq 0.3$ and a baseline magnitude $m_r \leq 21.5$.
-These requirements produce events which are observable to ZTF, albeit without a correction for cadence or time span.
+For this comparison we select observable \texttt{PopSyCLE} events that are required to have $u_0 \leq 1.0$, a maximum amplification $\Delta m_r \geq 0.3$ and a baseline magnitude $m_r \leq 21.5$.
+These requirements produce events that are observable to ZTF, albeit without a correction for cadence or time span.
 We then scale the distribution of Einstein crossing times of these events to match the total number of events in our Galactic plane sub-sample for comparison in Figure \ref{fig:level5_cands_tE}.